 In couples therapy, the first thing that therapists do is identify the couple’s ‘stance’.
 For example, it could be ‘criticize and withdraw’.
 Then, they are led to look behind the scenes with curiosity, and identify the factors fueling the amygdala’s dance.
 And then give them tools to manage reactivity and make better choices.

 5 techniques for emotional self-regulation

-But we are also creatures of change.
+- Staying adaptable.
+Your habits matter, in relationships and life.
 Neuroplasticity continues through life, but needs to be fostered.
-Primarily, we do that through exercise, practising awareness and learning new things.
+You can keep your brain nice and plastic through exercise, practicing awareness and learning new things.

-If each person in a couple can do that, and both ‘nurture the we’ by choosing to feed the seeds of compassion and love, not anger and resentment, then intimacy can deepen rather than weaken, over time.
+If each person in a couple can do that, and both ‘nurture the we’ by choosing to feed the seeds of compassion and love (not anger and resentment), intimacy can deepen rather than weaken, over time.

 As someone once said, time can be a friend or an enemy.
 And that is as true for intimacy as for other life areas.